black0017/MedicalZooPytorch/README.md

 ```
 python ./tests/test_miccai_2019.py --args
 ```
--  The arguments that you can modify are extensively listed in the manual.
+-  The arguments that you can modify are extensively listed in the [manual](./manual/README.md)).

 ## New released cool features (04/2020)